 Self-organisation is the process whereby order arises from local interactions without external control.

 From Google’s work on creating the perfect team and from work such as the 5 dysfunctions of a team we know that an essential ingredient in creating self-organisation is psychological safety through a high-trust environment.

 The Scrum Guide also details autonomy, the ability to choose how you complete your work, as part of the role descriptions in Scrum.
-Extreme Programming has Respect and Courage as core values, which are there to facilitate honest feedback and the ability to improve.
+Extreme Programming has Respect and Courage as core values.
+Both of which are there to facilitate honest feedback and the ability to improve.

-The conditions for self-organisation and autonomy, which is a critical attribute of teams that are successful in solving complex adaptive problems, only occur when managers and leadership engage in the positive upward spiral of appropriate delegation and empowerment and teams step up to the challenge with full awareness of what they are trying to achieve.
+The conditions for self-organisation and autonomy are critical attributes of teams that are successful in solving complex adaptive problems.
+These only occur when managers and leadership engage in the positive upward spiral of appropriate delegation and empowerment.
+And teams step up to the challenge with full awareness of what they are trying to achieve.

-If we are to succeed in solving large complex problems we need to create teams that are self-organising, motivated, and empowered to make local decisions.
+We need to create teams that are self-organising, motivated, and empowered to make local decisions if we are to succeed in solving large complex problems.

-This requires leaders and managers to have the appropriate behaviours and agile governance in place that is based on trust, transparency, and the belief that people are trying to do the right thing.
+This requires leaders and managers to have the appropriate behaviours and agile governance in place.
+These are based on trust, transparency, and the belief that people are trying to do the right thing.

 I propose this is not possible unless we have a positive belief system around people that allows us to respond in a mature and beneficial way.
 This was detailed in the poorly named ‘Theory X and Theory Y’ model from Douglas McGregor in the 1960s